-The Society is run voluntarily by an Executive Committee comprising a chair, vice-chair, secretary, treasurer and up to six other persons, all elected by the Annual General Meeting (AGM).
+The Society is run voluntarily by an Executive Committee comprising a chair, vice-chair, secretary, treasurer and up to eight other persons, all elected by the Annual General Meeting (AGM).
 The Committee may in addition appoint up to three co-opted members.
-The AGM also elects an honorary president, who chairs general meetings; the president has always been chosen from the Committee.
+The AGM also elects an honorary president, who chairs general meetings.

 The Committee members, as the Society’s governing body, are the charity’s trustees in law.